acoutts/flutter_libphonenumber/README.md

 * `ValueChanged<CountryWithPhoneCode> onCountrySelected` is a callback that will be called when the formatter has automatically determined the country/region from the phone number.
 Could be useful if you want to parse a phone number input in realtime and save the detected country from it once available.
 * `String overrideSkipCountryCode`  When this is supplied then we will format the number using the supplied country code and mask with the country code removed.
 This is useful if you have the country code being selected in another text box and just need to format the number without its country code in it.
 * `FutureOr Function(String val) onFormatFinished` Optionally get a notification at this callback of the final formatted value once all formatting is completed.
 This is useful if you want to do something else that is triggered after formatting is done.
+* `PhoneNumberType phoneNumberType` specify whether to format the phone number in the mobile format using the mask for mobile numbers, or the fixed line format.
+Can either be `PhoneNumberType.mobile` or `PhoneNumberType.fixedLine`.

 You should specify `overrideSkipCountryCode` when you have a country picker somewhere else and just want your text field to format the number without the country code in it.
 This is useful if you have a dropdown to select the country code and a text field next to it to enter the number.